 Accessing the digital assets of a loved one after they have passed can be difficult.
 Below are some tips to make it easier for everyone.

 In the age of Covid-19, most of us do everything electronically.
 Banking, communicating, paying bills, shopping, storing important papers, photos and contacts, filing taxes, keeping a calendar and reminders, sports betting, dating….the list goes on.
 But where does all of that electronic content go and who can access it for me?
-What happens if I go on an “extended vacation” – physically, mentally or permanently?
+What happens if I go on an “extended vacation” - physically, mentally or permanently?
 Well, things can get messy if you’re not prepared.
+An estate attorney can support you, however, with your efforts.

 I used to tell my partner (half-jokingly) if anything happened to me, to keep my thumb so he could open my phone and computer, to gain access to my accounts/passwords (digital assets) with my fingerprint.
 Unfortunately, that plan won’t work with the upgrade to facial recognition security, unless he wants to face some tough questioning by the police.
 And not to mention, the Criminal Fraudulent Access Act prohibits the impersonation of a decedent.
 So what is he supposed to do when clues of assets and liabilities no longer come through the mail and there is no way to do a global search of assets?